 Welcome to the Kayser Lab website.
-We use functional MRI, pharmacology, EEG, and other tools in order to define (and influence) the cognitive and neural correlates of decision making.
+We use functional MRI, computational models, pharmacology, and other tools in order to define (and influence) the cognitive and neural correlates of decision making.

 Our work can be divided into three broad categories:

 How are more abstract decisions represented within the brain?
 Here we investigate decisions that require the assessment of hierarchical rules, social interactions, or other, often inferred, features.